 Peel off the backing hot or cold?
 Again, follow the instructions on this one.
 Most will say you can do either.
 I find it easier to peel it off hot.
 Be careful…it’s, uh, hot.
 And press again… After removing the carrier sheet, place the teflon sheet (or pillow case or parchment paper) back onto the design and press all over again.
-You’ll know it’s applied properly when the HTV takes on the shape of your fabric fibers.
+For thick HTV materials, such as flocked or glitter, there’s no test you can do to know if you’ve applied it properly, so pressing for the full time, and maybe a titch longer, is important.
+For thinner HTVs, such a regular or stretch, you’ll know it’s applied properly when the HTV takes on the shape of your fabric fibers.

 In this picture, most of the 8 is applied properly (see how the HTV has taken on the shape of the denim underneath?), but a small part of the 8 and the 3 need more pressing time (still smooth on top).
 This is very noticeable on denim, canvas, and other heavily textured fabrics.
 On smoother fabrics, such as T-shirts and sweatshirts, properly applied HTV still takes on the shape of the fabric…the effect is much more subtle, but it’s there.
 Look for it.

-If your design contains several colors of HTV that you’ll be applying individually, press the first one just long enough to barely adhere it to the surface (a few seconds), then remove the carrier sheet, press the next layer for a few seconds to barely adhere it and remove the carrier sheet, and so on until all your colors are in place, then cover the whole shebang with the Teflon sheet (or pillowcase or parchment paper) and press it for the full time.
+If your design contains different colors of HTV that butt up against each other, don’t give each layer the full application time.
+HTV shrinks a tiny bit when applied.
+It’s not usually noticeable unless you’re applying layers and one color has to fit exactly around another…say in an offset.
+If you give the first layers the full application time, they’ll shrink and it may be enough that the later layers no longer fit nicely, resulting in gaps.
+Instead, press the first layer just long enough to barely adhere it to the surface (a few seconds), then remove the carrier sheet, press the next layer for a few seconds to barely adhere it and remove the carrier sheet, and so on until all your colors are tacked in place, then cover the whole shebang with the Teflon sheet (or pillowcase or parchment paper) and press it for the full time.

 About that Glitter HTV…